General Information On Coronavirus (COVID-19)

 10. Treatment for coronavirus

-There is currently no specific treatment for coronavirus.
 Antibiotics do not help, as they do not work against viruses.
 However, in some cases people can catch a bacterial chest infection along with the virus.
 If this is the case your doctor will recommend whether you need antibiotics for this.
-Treatment aims to relieve the symptoms while your body fights the illness.
 You will need to stay in isolation away from other people until you have recovered and are no longer infectious.
 Further information about treating coronavirus at home can be found here.

 11. Should I wear a face mask if I go out?